 Classical conditioning is a technique used in behavioral training in which a naturally occurring stimulus is paired with a response.
 Next, a previously neutral stimulus is paired with the naturally occurring stimulus.
 Eventually, the previously neutral stimulus comes to evoke the response without the presence of the natural.

 To better understand the basic concepts of classical conditioning, let us look at the observations studied by Pavlov on his dog, as illustrated in the image below:

-As Pavlov observed his dog he found out that there should be a stimulus present which can automatically trigger a reflexive response (US > UR).
+As Pavlov observed his dog, he found out that there should be a stimulus present which can automatically trigger a reflexive response (US > UR).
 Since no learning is involved in the relationship between that stimulus and the corresponding response, both the stimulus and response are considered unconditioned.
 In the experiment, US is the food, which reflexively triggers UR, salivation.
-In addition, before conditioning occurs NS must also be presented to the organism.
+Also, before conditioning occurs, NS must also be presented to the organism.
 In the picture, when the tuning fork (NS) is rung, no salivation occurs.

 After conditioning, US becomes CS and UR become CR, as they are both products of the process of conditioning.
 Just ringing the tuning fork, without even encountering the food, the dog salivates.
 Although conditioning is a type of learning, it is said that there are no new behaviors learned.
 What is learned is the connection between the two stimuli.

-The two work well together because they are both rooted in scientific method that supports experimental research to test hypotheses.
-Both focus on here and now observation.
-CBT is empirically supported for the treatment of the full range of anxiety disorders, depressive disorders, personality disorders, substance abuse and tic disorders.
-Both the client and the therapist work collaboratively to address presenting problems.
-CBT is designed to be a time limited outcome focused treatment.
+The two work well together because they are both rooted in scientific methodology that supports experimental research to test hypotheses.
+Both focus on here-and-now observation.
+CBT is empirically supported for the treatment of the full range of anxiety disorders, depressive disorders, personality disorders, substance abuse, and tic disorders.
+Both the client and the therapist work collaboratively to address the presented problems.
+Cognitive Behavioral Therapy is designed to be a time-limited, outcome-focused treatment.